- Skip Ahead to

-You can only remove an email address if you already have more than one email address associated to your account.
+You can only remove an email address if you already have more than one email address associated with your account.

-From the Notifications tab in My Settings..., and under Email notifications scroll down and click on Remove Email.
+From the Notifications, under Email notifications scroll down and click Remove Email.

 Get project updates and direct mentions notifications from Asana in your browser, even if you don’t have an Asana tab open.

 Browser notifications are supported on Google Chrome, Mozilla Firefox and Microsoft Edge.

 To enable browser notifications for Asana click on My Settings from your profile photo and head to the Notifications tab.

 The option to not receive any notifications will be selected by default.
 You will have two more options to activate the notifications you prefer.